-- 1. Marriage Leave thirty-seven and one-half (37.5) working hours. - 2.
-Paternity Leave seven and one-half (7.5) working hours. - 3.
-Serious household or domestic emergency including illness in the immediate family of an employee, and when no one at the employee's home other than the employee can provide for the care of the ill immediate family member up to fifteen (15) working hours at one time. - 4.
-Leave of seven and one-half (7.5) working hours may be added to twenty-two and one-half (22.5) working hours' compassionate leave. - 5.
-Leave of twenty-two and one-half (22.5) working hours may be taken for travel associated with compassionate leave. - 6.
-Adoption Leave seven and one-half (7.5) working hours. - 7.
-Leave of up to twenty-two and one-half (22.5) working hours may be taken for absences resulting from the employee or the employee's dependent child having experienced domestic or sexual violence.
+- 1. Marriage leave thirty-seven and one-half (37.5) working hours. - 2.
+Parental/Adoption leave fifteen (15) working hours. - 3.
+Serious household or domestic emergency including injury or illness in the immediate family of an employee, and when no one at the employee's home other than the employee can provide for the care of the injured or ill immediate family member up to fifteen (15) working hours at one time. - 4.
+Leave of seven and one-half (7.5) working hours may be added to twenty-two and one-half (22.5) working hours' bereavement leave. - 5.
+Leave of twenty-two and one-half (22.5) working hours may be taken for travel associated with bereavement leave. - 6.
+Leave of up to thirty-seven and one-half (37.5) working hours may be taken for absences resulting from the employee or the employee's dependent child having experienced domestic or sexual violence.

-If a regular full-time or regular part-time employee has not earned sufficient Special Leave credits, she/he may request leave of absence without pay.
+If a regular full-time or regular part-time employee has not earned sufficient special leave credits, the employee may request leave of absence without pay.